Eike Batista: National and international rankings

 In 2011, Batista was listed by Forbes magazine as the 8th richest person in the world and the richest person in Brazil.
 His wealth was at one time estimated at US$30 billion.
 Batista was also featured in Bloomberg Markets magazine as the only Brazilian on the list of the 50 most influential people in global finance, published for the first time in September 2011.
 The magazine focused on people “whose comments move markets; whose deals set the value of companies or securities; whose ideas and policies shape corporations, governments and economies”.

 At the end of 2010, the magazine ranked Batista as the 58th most powerful person in the world, placing him as Brazil's most powerful person after the then-president of Brazil, Dilma Rousseff.
-The newspaper Folha de S.Paulo described Batista as a "self-made man", an entrepreneur with a fortune acquired primarily through his own efforts, not inheritance.
+The newspaper Folha de São Paulo described Batista as a "self-made man", an entrepreneur with a fortune acquired primarily through his own efforts, not inheritance.

 The top-ranked Brazilian on the Forbes magazine list in March 2008 was Antônio Ermírio de Moraes, in 77th place with a family estate of US$10 billion.
 Another 17 Brazilians were on the list, including Batista (who in 2008 said his goal was to become the richest man in the world in five years).
 In 2008 Batista's fortune was estimated at US$6.6 billion and he was ranked at the 142nd place on the list of the richest men in the world.
 By 2009, he had moved up to the 61st position and was considered the richest man in Brazil.

 According to the Brazilian weekly magazine Época, Batista was one of the 100 most influential men in Brazil of 2010.
 IstoÉ magazine also listed Batista as one of the 100 most influential people in 2010.
 In 2011, Batista was included in the 1,000 CEOs ranking by Dinheiro magazine.

 Projects

 Since the 1980s, Batista created and put into operation eight gold mines in Brazil and Canada (Amapari, Casa Berardi, Crixás, Musselwhite, New Britania, Novo Astro, Novo Planeta and Paracatu), a silver mine in Chile (La Coipa), and three iron ore mines in Brazil (Mina 63, Tico-Tico and Ipé)."

 All of Batista's companies were named with 3-letter combinations ending in the letter "X", which Batista believed was a symbol for the multiplication of wealth.

-From 2004 to 2010 Batista created and put into operation five companies: MMX (mining), MPX (energy), OGX (petroleum), LLX (logistics) and OSX (offshore industry).
+From 2004 to 2010, Batista created and put into operation five companies: MMX (mining), MPX (energy), OGX (petroleum), LLX (logistics) and OSX (offshore industry).
 As of 2013, due to falling commodity prices, none of his enterprises were profitable despite substantial infusions of cash by the Brazilian government, and Batista was engaged in desperate efforts to shed assets and meet the demands of creditors.